Did You Know?

 Common Sources of E. Coli in Daily Life

-1. Water and Food Contamination· Environmental pollution:
+1. Water and Food Contamination

 · Contaminated equipment, containers, or unsanitary conditions during production, processing, or transportation.